TylerCode/supersopelcollection/README.md

 - Restart Sopel

 The commands will compile and be available when Sopel reconnects.
 It will also show up in .help lists

+### Updating an install

+Updating is **almost** as easy as installing.

+- Remove old .py and .pyc files from the ~/.sopel/modules folder.
+(Only remove the ones you are replacing/updating)
+- Download or clone this repo to the server or machine running sopel.
+- Move the contents of Module (the .py files) into ~/.sopel/modules
+- Restart Sopel

+The commands will up updated and ready to use.

 # Modules